nghiasenpai/CatchAndTame/README.md

 	local isRare = rareType ~= nil
 	local shouldShow = (isRare and rareESP) or (not isRare and espEnabled)

-	if not shouldShow then
+	if not shouldShow then return end
-		clearModelESP(item)
-		return
-	end

 	if espCache[item] then return end